uxinkc/app-kcjourney/README.md

-# UX Journey
+# KC Journey

-Prototype for a Stanford LEAD Project
+Prototype for an Open Source UX learning system